namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/roamer.gif)

-I then wanted to create an enemy which woudl be kind of inspired by our special attack.
+I then wanted to create an enemy which would be inspired by our special attack.
 So one of them, called the wizard, has 5 fireballs revolving arround him, which he can shoot them outwards at any time.

 And then I edited some of wizard's code to create the merlin, which shoots A LOT of bullets in all directions, swirling them in a bit as we go.